pkmn/engine/src/lib/gen1/README.md

 - **Counter**: On Pokémon Showdown choices made while sleeping (which should not have been registered) can erroneously cause Counter to trigger Desync Clause Mod behavior.
 - **Leech Seed**: Leech Seed fails to heal its source side if a seeded target faints due to recoil/crash damage on Pokémon Showdown.
-Pokémon Showdown also updates the battle's last damage field with the uncapped Leech Seed damage if the residual damage is applied which has consequences for Bide and Counter.
 - **Pay Day**: Pay Day should still scatter coins if it hits (but doesn't break) and opponent's Substitute but doesn't on Pokémon Showdown.
 - **Flinch**: Flinching does not get cleared during move selection on Pokémon Showdown and is